 Google likes secure, so they're giving a SEO bump to all sites that switch their website over to the new secure https.

-To set up HTTPS visit settings > website > security & SSL & under 'security preferences' select 'secure (preferred).'
+To set up HTTPS & HSTS visit settings > security & SSL > check both 'secure (preferred)' and 'HSTS secure.'

 2. Add a Google description